databrickslabs/mosaic/README.md

 ## How does it work?

-The Mosaic library is written in Scala to guarantee maximum performance with Spark and when possible, it uses code generation to give an extra performance boost.
+The Mosaic library is written in Scala (JVM) to guarantee maximum performance with Spark and when possible, it uses code generation to give an extra performance boost.

-The other supported languages (Python, R and SQL) are thin wrappers around the Scala code.
+__The other supported languages (Python, R and SQL) are thin wrappers around the Scala (JVM) code.__

 ![mosaic-logical-design](src/main/resources/MosaicLogicalDesign.png)
 Image1: Mosaic logical design.

 ## Getting started

+### Mosaic 0.4.x Series [Latest]

+We recommend using Databricks Runtime versions 13.3 LTS with Photon enabled.

+:warning: **Mosaic 0.4.x series only supports DBR 13**.
+If running on a different DBR with throw an exception:

+> DEPRECATION ERROR: Mosaic v0.4.x series only supports Databricks Runtime 13.
+You can specify `%pip install 'databricks-mosaic<0.4,>=0.3'` for DBR < 13.

+As of the 0.4.0 release, Mosaic issues the following ERROR when initialized on a cluster that is neither Photon Runtime nor Databricks Runtime ML [[ADB](https://learn.microsoft.com/en-us/azure/databricks/runtime/) | [AWS](https://docs.databricks.com/runtime/index.html) | [GCP](https://docs.gcp.databricks.com/runtime/index.html)]:

+> DEPRECATION ERROR: Please use a Databricks Photon-enabled Runtime for performance benefits or Runtime ML for spatial AI benefits; Mosaic 0.4.x series restricts executing this cluster.

+__Language Bindings__

+As of Mosaic 0.4.0 (subject to change in follow-on releases)...

+* _No Mosaic SQL expressions cannot yet be registered with [Unity Catalog](https://www.databricks.com/product/unity-catalog) due to API changes affecting DBRs >= 13._
+* [Assigned Clusters](https://docs.databricks.com/en/compute/configure.html#access-modes): Mosaic Python, R, and Scala APIs.
+* [Shared Access Clusters](https://docs.databricks.com/en/compute/configure.html#access-modes): Mosaic Scala API (JVM) with Admin [allowlisting](https://docs.databricks.com/en/data-governance/unity-catalog/manage-privileges/allowlist.html); _Python bindings to Mosaic Scala APIs are blocked by Py4J Security on Shared Access Clusters._

+__Additional Notes:__

+As of Mosaic 0.4.0 (subject to change in follow-on releases)...

+1. [Unity Catalog](https://www.databricks.com/product/unity-catalog): Enforces process isolation which is difficult to accomplish with custom JVM libraries; as such only built-in (aka platform provided) JVM APIs can be invoked from other supported languages in Shared Access Clusters.
+2. [Volumes](https://docs.databricks.com/en/connect/unity-catalog/volumes.html): Along the same principle of isolation, clusters (both assigned and shared access) can read Volumes via relevant built-in readers and writers or via custom python calls which do not involve any custom JVM code.

+### Mosaic 0.3.x Series

-We recommend using Databricks Runtime versions 11.3 LTS or 12.2 LTS with Photon enabled; this will leverage the Databricks H3 expressions when using H3 grid system.
+We recommend using Databricks Runtime versions 12.2 LTS with Photon enabled.

-:warning: **Mosaic 0.3 series does not support DBR 13** (coming soon); also, DBR 10 is no longer supported in Mosaic.
+:warning: **Mosaic 0.3.x series does not support DBR 13**.

-As of the 0.3.11 release, Mosaic issues the following warning when initialized on a cluster that is neither Photon Runtime nor Databricks Runtime ML [[ADB](https://learn.microsoft.com/en-us/azure/databricks/runtime/) | [AWS](https://docs.databricks.com/runtime/index.html) | [GCP](https://docs.gcp.databricks.com/runtime/index.html)]:
+As of the 0.3.11 release, Mosaic issues the following WARNING when initialized on a cluster that is neither Photon Runtime nor Databricks Runtime ML [[ADB](https://learn.microsoft.com/en-us/azure/databricks/runtime/) | [AWS](https://docs.databricks.com/runtime/index.html) | [GCP](https://docs.gcp.databricks.com/runtime/index.html)]:

-> DEPRECATION WARNING: Mosaic is not supported on the selected Databricks Runtime.
-Mosaic will stop working on this cluster after v0.3.x.
-Please use a Databricks Photon-enabled Runtime (for performance benefits) or Runtime ML (for spatial AI benefits).
+> DEPRECATION WARNING: Please use a Databricks Photon-enabled Runtime for performance benefits or Runtime ML for spatial AI benefits; Mosaic will stop working on this cluster after v0.3.x.

 If you are receiving this warning in v0.3.11+, you will want to begin to plan for a supported runtime.
 The reason we are making this change is that we are streamlining Mosaic internals to be more aligned with future product APIs which are powered by Photon.
-Along this direction of change, Mosaic will be standardizing to JTS as its default and supported Vector Geometry Provider.
+Along this direction of change, Mosaic has standardized to JTS as its default and supported Vector Geometry Provider.

 ### Documentation